Clare, South Australia: Governance

 Clare is governed at the local level by the District Council of Clare and Gilbert Valleys.
 Clare lies in the state electoral district of Frome and the federal electoral Division of Grey.

-Geography and Climate
+Geography

 Clare is situated on the eponymous Clare Valley along the path of the Hutt River, about 10 km west of the Camels Hump Range and 3.5 km west of Stony Range.
 The Skilly Hills rise to the south-west and the Bungaree Hills rise to the north-west.

-Clare experiences a hot-summer mediterranean climate (Köppen climate classification: Csa), Trewartha: Csak); with warm, dry summers; mild to warm, relatively dry springs and autumns; and cool to mild winters with moderate precipitation.
+Climate

+Clare has a hot-summer mediterranean climate (Köppen: Csa), with moderately hot, dry summers and cool, wetter winters.
+Temperatures vary throughout the year, with average maxima ranging from 30.4 C in January to 13.0 C in July, and average minima fluctuating between 15.0 C in January and 4.1 C in August.
+Annual precipitation is moderately low, averaging 534.5 mm between 117.7 precipitation days.
+There are 102.7 clear days and 111.8 cloudy days annually.
+Extreme temperatures have ranged from 44.9 C on 24 January 2019 to -5.0 C on 15 June 2006.
+In the climate box below, temperature extremes were combined from the old Post Office (1957-1994) and current High School (1994-2024) weather stations.

 Notable people

 Notable people from or who have lived in Clare include: